 I don't know about Chinese, Korean, or Vietnamese, but I can verify 100% that LingoDeer is better than Duolingo for learning the Japanese language.
 Not only does it have more content, but it also lets you toggle between kanji, kana, and rōmaji, so you can learn how to read actual Japanese (Duolingo technically teaches you all three, but is seriously lacking in kanji), and it lets you skip the alphabet lessons if you already know them.

-With a hand on my heart, I can say that LingoDeer is way better for Japanese than Duolingo.
+With a hand on my heart, I can say that LingoDeer is way better for the Japanese than Duolingo.

 The only thing I can think of that’s better for Duolingo is that, in the online version, every question has a discussion section, which can be nice.
 In general, though, I maintain my point.

-But there is one pretty big difference in Lingodeer’s favor in this field.
-Responsiveness to users’ complain is on a high level when talking about LingoDeer.
+But there is one pretty big difference in Lingodeer's favor in this field.
+Responsiveness to users' complain is on a high level when talking about LingoDeer.
 You can just go on their Facebook page and send them a message about that exact complaint you have and you will probably get a response within 24-48 hours.
-LingoDeer’s team will mull it over and consider implementing it.
-LingoDeer prides itself as being an app made by the community for the community and is incredibly receptive to feedback.
-In my personal experience, the really are since they have responded to every single suggestion I have tossed to them.
-What’s more, I have even seen a fair few of those suggestions implemented in real-time.
+LingoDeer's team will mull it over and consider implementing it.
+LingoDeer prides itself on being an app made by the community for the community and is incredibly receptive to feedback.
+In my personal experience, they really are since they have responded to every single suggestion I have tossed to them.
+What's more, I have even seen a fair few of those suggestions implemented in real-time.

 LingoDeer as a language learning app is VERY new.
 Having that in mind and the fact that Duolingo is most definitely not perfect, many people consider using LingoDeer instead.
-I suggest you to use both of them since each of them has its advantages in different aspects.
+I suggest you use both of them since each of them has its advantages in different aspects.
 So, Duolingo can take the good from Lingodeer and on top of the good, it already has to be quite competitive.
-But there is a few pretty big difference in Lingodeer’s favor as well.
+But there is a few pretty big difference in Lingodeer's favor as well.